kristianfkt/neware-sql/README.md

 This first version is set at `0.1.0`.

 # Quick start
+The package is not yet in PyPi, so you'll need to clone the repository and pip install it from source.
 Connecting the the MySQL database requires
   - host
   - port